Meet Our Wolves

 F1046 (2006- )

 This Mexican wolf was born in the wild in April 2006.
 In December 2008, she was transferred to the California Wolf Center with her mother (F667) and a male (M863).
-She is the 18th most genetically valuable female in the Mexican Wolf Recovery Program, and she is currently paired with M863.
+She is one of the most genetically valuable females in the Mexican Wolf Recovery Program, and she is currently paired with M863.